stevedonovan/Lake/doc/index.md

         file.write(t.target,tmpl:format(os.date()))
     end)

 Here a source file has been generated from a template, using a trivial transformation which replaces the first %s in the template with a timestamp.
 If you wanted `out.c` re-created for _every_ build, then specify `nil` for the dependencies and use 'out.tmpl' instead of `t.deps[1]`.

 Using a full-featured template library like [Cosmo](http://cosmo.luaforge.net/) gives you much more control over the generated code.
-As a simple alternative, `lake` provides `utils.substitute`:
+As a simple alternative, Lake provides `utils.substitute`:

     > =  utils.substitute('$(dog) likes $(cat)',{dog='Bonzo',cat='Felix'})
     Bonzo likes Felix

 There is some syntactical sugar for some common target usages. `target.fred 'one two'` is equivalent to `target('fred','one two')`.

 `action` is an alias for creating _unconditional_ targets where the action is always a function.

 An application of function actions is _rule-based programming_.

 Martin Fowler has an [article](http://martinfowler.com/articles/rake.html) on using Rake for managing tasks with  dependencies.
 Here is his first rakefile:

     task :codeGen do
       # do the code generation